bryndin/ai-coded-pacman/readme.md

 There must be a volume of Pacman implementations, with many making it into the training sets.
 The LLM generated code feels "averaged".
 Regenerating it produces a similar, yet slightly different version.
 Global variables are replaced by function arguments, or class attributes and vice versa.
 Controls are based on arrows and/or WASD, etc.

 These variations complicate putting different code blobs together and require human attention to make them compatible.
 We still need a developer familiar with the programming language.

+### Limits on Context Window in LLMs
+With a larger codebase (>5k tokens) supplying code to LLMs via prompt becomes a challenge.
+Public LLMs don't publish their context window sizes.
+Even with large contexts, limits are smaller on the prompts and even stricter on the output.
+This leads to truncated generated code, or functions being replaced with "insert needed logic here" comments.

+Possible solution is to refactor code into decoupled, smaller chunks to be used in prompts.